understanding-the-connected-home/book/README.md

 > It's time to live the life.
 Just go ahead and build the products and see if you can survive being in a room with them.
 This is our test bed.
 -- Bruce Sterling at ThingsCon

 A few weeks later, in June 2015, we flew to Turin, Italy, along with [Alexandra Deschamps-Sonsino](http://designswarm.com), to visit this live-in lab Casa Jasmina and spend some time with the team.
 We were curious to see how it would be to live in and contribute to this home of the future.
+Casa Jasmina is a ground breaking lab for exactly these questions, and we're very grateful we got to experience it so early on.

 Ever since [visiting](http://michellethorne.cc/2015/07/casa-jasmina-how-to-be-a-guest-in-an-open-source-connected-home/) [Casa Jasmina](http://www.thewavingcat.com/2015/07/22/visiting-casa-jasmina/), there are questions that wouldn't leave us alone.
 There hasn't been a day where the "connected home" hasn't come up, where we haven't been trying to get closer to figuring out answers, or at least better questions.